New Precision Medicine Tool Helps Optimize Cancer Treatment

 First user-friendly computational tool to integrate whole genome-based approach to identifying individual cancer driver genes and selecting treatment options

 NEW YORK NY (Dec.
-22, 2016)—Columbia University Medical Center (CUMC) researchers have created a computational tool that can rapidly predict which genes are implicated in an individual’s cancer and recommend treatments.
+22, 2016)—Columbia University Irving Medical Center (CUIMC) researchers have created a computational tool that can rapidly predict which genes are implicated in an individual’s cancer and recommend treatments.
 It is among the most comprehensive tools of its kind and the first that incorporates a user-friendly web interface that requires little knowledge of bioinformatics.

 The researchers found that the tool, called iCAGES, identified personal cancer “drivers” 77 percent of the time when presented with a pair of randomly chosen driver genes and non-driver genes, compared with about 51 percent for other computational tools.